Construction Delays

 - Force Majeure events

-The Significance Of Delays
+Significance Of Delays

-How To Deal With Delays
+Dealing With Delays

 Managing construction delays effectively starts with proactive legal and contractual preparation:

-Protection For Employers and Contractors
+Protection For Employers And Contractors

 Well-drafted delay clauses serve both parties to a construction contract.
 Employers gain certainty on target completion and access to enforceable LADs if works overrun.
 Contractors benefit from clear rules on EOTs and protection from open-ended claims for general damages.